yleeyilin/tp/docs/UserGuide.md

 1. Type the command in the input box and press enter to execute it.
    Some example commands you can try:

-   * `/add-person ; name : Janna  ; phone : 98765435 ; address : Poochie Street 24 ; email : ihelppooches@gmail.com` : Adds a general contact named `Janna` to the PoochPlanner.
+   * `/add-person ; name : Janna  ; phone : 98765435 ; address : Poochie Street 24 ; email : ihelppooches@gmail.com` : Adds a general contact named `Janna` to your PoochPlanner.

-   * `/delete ; name : Janna` : Deletes the contact named Janna from PoochPlanner.
+   * `/delete ; name : Janna` : Deletes the contact named Janna from your PoochPlanner.

    * `/exit` : Exits the app.